mallickhiba/grammarly-auto-accept/README.md

 # grammarly-auto-accept

-# Grammarly Auto Accept

 Automatically accepts all Grammarly suggestions one by one — no clicking required.
 Built with AutoHotkey v2 for Windows.

 ## How it works

-The script scans your screen for the green Accept button, moves the mouse over it to trigger Grammarly's hover state, clicks it, then waits for the next suggestion to load.
+The script scans your screen for the green Accept button using image matching, moves the mouse over it to trigger Grammarly's hover state, then clicks it.
 Repeats until all suggestions are done, then plays a sound and exits.

 ## Requirements

 - Windows
 - AutoHotkey v2 — download at https://www.autohotkey.com/
-- Grammarly open in Chrome at app.grammarly.com
+- Grammarly open in Chrome — works on both app.grammarly.com and the Google Docs Grammarly extension

 ## Setup